Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Grand Strategy
-- Add a "Load Game" button to the Grand Strategy setup screen.
+- Added a "Load Game" button to the Grand Strategy setup screen.

 -----------------------------------------------------------------------
 - 1.1.4